SystemsGenetics/GEMmaker/examples/README.md

 # Example Data

 GEMmaker provides two examples for processing RNA-seq samples that are either stored on a local computer or housed in [NCBI's SRA repository](https://www.ncbi.nlm.nih.gov/sra).
+You can test this workflow without installing all of the necessary prerequisites by using the [GEMmaker-docker](https://github.com/SystemsGenetics/GEMmaker-docker) image.

 ## Analyze Local Data